sanskrit/raw_etexts/mixed/ebhAratI-sampat/AdhunikasAhityam/AdhunikasAhityam/xamArAv/shrItukArAmacharitam.md

 searching for atoms of grainin rubbish heaps scattered in the village lanesby house-wives for their poultry."
 38. He was thus harassed again and again by thelashing words of his neighbours but he did notswerve from his devotion for Hari.

-[^4]: "The nearest approach to Crouncha bird is a heron."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_